 The Easiest Place To Start

 Brush your teeth when you finish eating and drinking, every time.
 Oh Jeez.
-I know I sounds like your mom talking, but find a mirror and take a careful look at your teeth.
+I know I sound like your mom talking, but find a mirror and take a careful look at your teeth.

 Any signs of plaque?
 It’s the sticky yellowy-white filmy layer clinging to your teeth and peaking out between.
 I see it every day with my patients.
 With some it’s just a smiddgen.
 With others it looks like leftover linguini and clam sauce.
 And that’s after they brushed.
 Or so they said.